Diversity in deep generative models and generative AI: Numerical results for the ideal sampling algorithm

 \subsection{Diversity enforcing sampling}

-The algorithm \ref{alg:tcalgo} is used to sample $J=10$ points from the latent distribution; these points are then run through the decoder and we compare them with random i.i.d. sampling (plus decoder phase).
-We see in figure \ref{fig:comparison} that the non-diverse sampling has many repetitions (depending on sampling the number of repetitions may vary); on the contrary, the diversity enforcing sampling has much less repetitions (the $9$ in the first row $9$ can be seen as close to a $4$ given the latent space in figure \ref{fig:2Dvisualizationmnist}; same for the first row first column figure which is close to a $3$).
-Of course, the quality of the sampling depends on the initial VAE quality.
+The algorithm \ref{alg:tcalgo_sample_normal} is used to sample $J=10$ points from the ideal latent distribution $\Ncal(0_2,\textrm{Id}_2)$ (recall $L=2$); these points are then run through the decoder and we compare them with random i.i.d. sampling (plus decoder phase).
+We see in figure \ref{fig:comparison} that the random i.i.d. sampling has many repetitions (depending on sampling the number of repetitions may vary); on the contrary, the diversity enforcing sampling in the second row images has fewer repetitions (a $9$ can be seen as close to a $4$ given the latent space in figure \ref{fig:2Dvisualizationmnist}; same a figure which is close to a $3$).
+Of course, the quality of the sampling depends on the initial VAE quality ; one component of the VAE quality is the latent distribution which, as illustrated in figure \ref{fig:2Dlatentmnist} can still be improved to match a 2D Gaussian.
+Since the empirical latent distribution of the dataset, depicted as the blue points in figures \ref{fig:2Dlatentmnist} and \ref{fig:2Dlatentmnist_plus_points}, does not match perfectly the target $\Ncal(0_2,\textrm{Id}_2)$ distribution, the diversity enforcing sampling, which use $\Ncal(0_2,\textrm{Id}_2)$, will not represent an optimal sample for the empirical latent distribution ; this is seen in figure \ref{fig:2Dlatentmnist_plus_points} where the red and black points do not seem to represent optimally the blue points.